On this page

 Management publications

-Northern Prawn Fishery Directions and Closures booklet
+Northern Prawn Fishery Directions and Closures 2024

 Harvest Strategy for the Northern Prawn Fishery